jalamani/SuiteCRM/NGSCMSAccessMigration.md

 2. Go to People->Clients and click 'Import Clients' on the left sidebar.

 3. Click 'Choose File' and select the CSV you created.

+4. On 'STEP 3: CONFIRM FIELD MAPPINGS', be sure to set default dropdowns to blank.